txt/plm19/doc/week1.md

     - Sometimes, the clarity of the higher level interpreted system can make it optimize better
 - **See also**
-    - Grammers
     - Macros
-    - Virtual machone
     - Lambda calculus (where "computation" means  rewriting sub-trees)
     - Unification (where "computation" means
       matching sub0trees)
-    - OO design patterns
-          - _Composite_ provides a way to represent a part-whole hierarchy as a tree (composite) object structure.
+    - _Composite_ pattern provides a way to represent a part-whole hierarchy as a tree (composite) object structure.
-          - _Builder_ provides a way to create the elements of an object structure.
+    - _Builder_ pattern provides a way to create the elements of an object structure.
-          - _Iterator_ provides a way to traverse the elements of an object structure.
+     _Iterator_ pattern provides a way to traverse the elements of an object structure.
-          - _Visitor_ provides a way to define new operations for the elements of an object structure.
+    - _Visitor_ pattern provides a way to define new operations for the elements of an object structure.
-          - _Interpreter_ represents a sentence in a simple language as a tree (composite) object structure (abstract syntax tree).
+    - _Interpreter_ pattern represents a sentence in a simple language as a tree (composite) object structure (abstract syntax tree).